We love West Coast Park for its amazing playground and gorgeous green space. Put it on your must-see list!

 For the older kids

-Again, park this info for post-Covid-19, but older kids will go nuts over the gigantic climbing frame and slide combo.
+Older kids will go nuts over the gigantic climbing frame and slide combo.
 It’s THE play structure in West Coast Park.
 We’ve even been tempted to give it a go (all in the name of research, obvs).
 There’s also zip lines, an assault course and balancing beams galore to explore here.

 Food and drink pitstop